 So what’s a superyacht owner want with two crew vessels?
-He’s having them outfitted to handle toys and extra crew, among other things.
-Which got Amels thinking: Maybe other owners would be interested, too.
-After consulting several captains in the Amels fleet, the shipyard decided to market the concept as the Fast Yacht Supplier, the model of which is pictured here.
+He wants them outfitted to handle toys and extra crew, among other things.
+Amels determined that other owners might be interested, too.
+After consulting several captains in its fleet, the shipyard decided to market the concept as the Fast Yacht Supplier (above).

 The information here is really just the proverbial tip of the iceberg.
 Amels is presently preparing renderings that show an abundance of toys on deck, so once they’re ready, I’ll post them, along with more details.